Prepare for take-off – your journey to the cloud awaits

 Summary

-The question, then, is no longer why you should undertake a cloud transformation journey, but under what circumstances, what path is right for you and how to approach it piece by piece.
+The question, then, is no longer why you should undertake a cloud transformation journey.
+Instead, you should be asking yourself: under what circumstances should I start my journey, what path should I take and how do I approach it piece by piece.

 Selecting the right applications to be your ‘pioneers’ and identifying the best migration or modernisation path for each requires an analysis of workloads, business needs, and technical complexities.
 It’s not easy.
 But when done right, it can deliver all the benefits of maximised efficiency, increased agility and greater freedom to innovate that you set out to deliver for your business.